Nispeon/discord-attachment-saver/README.md

 - Give option to download only images or every attachment type
 - Create different folders in `assets` directory to store different attachment types separately
+- Add your Discord ID to the `.env` file to only allow your account to use the bot

 ## License